ChangJoo-Park/website-_/src/docs/get-started/flutter-for/ios-devs.md

 Unlike iOS, which has the `Localizable.strings` file, Flutter doesn't currently have a dedicated system for handling strings.
-At the moment, the best practice is to declare your copy text in a class as static fields and access them from there.
-For example:
+At the moment, the best practice is to declare your copy text in a class as static fields and access them from there. 사용 예:

 <!-- skip -->
 {% prettify dart %}